Best 17-inch Laptops 2019

 Cons: Fuzzy display; Slow HDD; Heavy

-My goodness: The display on the HP Envy 17 is truly something to behold.
+My goodness, the display on the HP Envy 17 is truly something to behold.
 Capable of reproducing a whopping 209 percent of the sRGB color gamut, this 4K panel is about as colorful as it gets.
 With its large surface area, the captivating viewing experience provided by the display can't be overstated.
-While the large screen is the clear highlight of the Envy 17, the laptop also flaunts powerful speakers and a Core i7 CPU.
+The Envy 17 clearly has the best 17-inch display of any laptop, but it also flaunts powerful speakers and a Core i7 CPU.
 The Envy 17 has been updated with an 8th Gen CPU and a GeForce MX150 GPU since we reviewed it, so expect even better performance.

 In the expanding world of gaming laptops, the Alienware Area-51m is king.
-From the spacecraft-booster aesthetic on the rear of the laptop to the bright RGB keyboard on its deck, the Area-51m is unapologetically flashy.
+From the spacecraft-booster aesthetic on the rear of the laptop to the bright RGB keyboard on its deck, the Area-51m is currently the best 17-inch gaming laptop.
 But that design isn't just for show; the Area-51m is fully upgradable, and even lets you replace the CPU and GPU, along with RAM and storage.
 Matching its brawny looks is the ridiculous power pumped out by the Area-51m's Core i9-9900K CPU, 64GB of RAM, dual 1TB SSDs and Nvidia RTX 2800 GPU.
 Of course, none of this comes cheap.
 The Area-51m is exorbitantly priced (it starts at $2,549 and our review model cost $5,099), but there really is nothing else like the Area-51m on the market.

 Pros: Beautiful Sci-fi design; Outstanding CPU and GPU performance; Fast SSD; Upgradable components

 Feel the power.
 The Dell Precision 7730 isn't for everyone — it's massive, expensive and lasts only a few hours on a charge --- and yet, it has everything you could ask for in a mobile workstation.
 This monster's Core i9-8950HK CPU and 32GB of RAM provide outstanding performance and its 4K display is one of the most colorful panels we've ever tested.
 In addition, the Precision 7730 is outfitted with a Quadro P5200 GPU, which can run even the most graphics-intensive programs and games.
-Throw in a super-comfortable keyboard, and it's easy to see why the Precision 7730 is an office worker's dream laptop.
+Throw in a super-comfortable keyboard, and it's easy to see why the Precision 7730 is the best 17-inch workstation.

 When we bring a laptop into our lab, our goal is to see how it would work if you brought it into your home or office.
 While we use a number of industry-standard benchmarks, such as Geekbench and 3DMark, we focus heavily on real-world tests that we have developed in-house.